 The construction industry is renowned for competitive tendering and has possibly been given a bad name in low-price tendering methods.
-However, framework agreements (which are common in construction and amongst other industries) are a perfect example of a competitive process benefiting the winning bidders as they have access to ongoing work, sometimes by multiple government bodies, without having to tender each time, although this is quite competitive.
+However, framework agreements (which are common in construction and other industries) are a perfect example of a competitive process benefiting the winning bidders.
+Suppliers have access to ongoing work, sometimes by multiple government bodies, without having to tender each time, although this is quite competitive.

 Value for money

 The main benefit perceived in competitive tendering for government contracts is value for money.
 It is thought that a more competitive process will drive down prices and drive up added value, as firms all strive to showcase themselves as the most attractive choice for the contract.
-Typically, this is done via a competitive price and then further benefits which the contracting authority will gain – it should not be based on a low price alone.
+Typically, this is done via a competitive price and then further benefits which the contracting authority will gain.
+This should not be based on a low price alone.
 Examples of added value that can be included in a competitive tender might be:

 - Additional small-scale works delivered for free.
 Savings are then directly transferred to the end client

 - Innovations or advanced technology which streamlines processes.

 All of these should be directly outlined in your submission, with monetary values included, if possible, to provide a tangible benefit to the assessor.

 These benefits are not to be confused with social value, which is another topic entirely but also one which buyers are likely to include in your tender return document.

 Disadvantages of competitive tendering

 There are, of course, disadvantages associated with competitive tendering.
-The premise of goods or services being procured in a competitive manner can harm the buyer-supplier relationship, as the supplier begrudges offering their bid at a lower price with additional benefits to the buyer, and the buyer is faced with a difficult and timely evaluation process.
+The premise of goods or services being procured in a competitive manner can harm the buyer-supplier relationship.
+The supplier begrudges offering their bid at a lower price with additional benefits to the buyer, and the buyer is faced with a difficult and timely evaluation process.

-It may also discourage bidders and actually limit the number of offerings if potential bidders deem the process too competitive and worry they cannot deliver or submit a competitive bid.
+It may also discourage bidders and actually limit the number of offerings if potential bidders deem the process too competitive.
+Bidders may then worry they cannot deliver or submit a competitive bid.

 Using your competitive edge